solarwinds/solarwinds-apm-ruby/README.md

 require 'appoptics'
 ```

-From here, you can use the Tracing API to instrument areas of code using `AppOptics::API.start_trace` (see below).
+From here, you can use the Tracing API to instrument areas of code using `AppOpticsAPM::API.start_trace` (see below).
 If you prefer to instead dive directly into code, take a look at [this example](https://gist.github.com/pglombardo/8550713) of an instrumented Ruby script.

-Once inside of the `AppOptics::API.start_trace` block, performance metrics will be automatically collected for all supported libraries and gems (Redis, Mongo, ActiveRecord etc..).
+Once inside of the `AppOpticsAPM::API.start_trace` block, performance metrics will be automatically collected for all supported libraries and gems (Redis, Mongo, ActiveRecord etc..).

 ## Other

-You can send deploy notifications to AppOptics and have the events show up on your dashboard.
+You can send deploy notifications to AppOpticsAPM and have the events show up on your dashboard.
 See: [Capistrano Deploy Notifications with tlog](http://docs.appoptics.solarwinds.com/Instrumentation/ruby.html#report-deploy-notifications)

 # Custom Tracing